mailoutgoing logo

 curl (short for "Client URL") is a command line tool that can communicates with a web server with a relevant URL.
 Or in other words, it is just like a text based web browser.
 The curl command is built in most Operating Systems including Linux, Unix, MacOS, and Windows (sinc Windows 10 ).
 If your windows does not have curl command, you can refer to install curl on windows to learn how to install it.

-Note: Besides the easy-to-use web interface to manage your DNS, We also provide DNS API Document to update your DNS records remotely.
+Tip: Besides the easy-to-use web interface to manage your DNS, we also provide DNS API Document to update DNS records remotely.

 how dynamic DNS works